External Payment Types

 if (!success)

-throw new PaymentActionFailedException("Failed to refund.");
+throw new PaymentActionFailedException("Failed to return payment.");

 var isCard = context.GetRollbackData<IsCardClass>();